 I think on balance I am satisfied that the intent here was not primarily to avoid payment of tax.
 I think the intent may well have been to divert corporate money to personal use which is not a good thing and certainly is not something that the Court should countenance and particularly since it did have a consequence in terms of the accuracy of Mr. Maciel’s tax returns.
 But I don’t think that the conduct looked at in its totality suggests that the reason Mr. Maciel diverted the money was to avoid paying money to the Internal Revenue Service.

-Maciel was sentenced to three months of home detention.
+The taxpayer was sentenced to three months of home detention and three years of probation.

 The IRS Civil Fraud Determination